 Rio 2016 Olympiad: 2013 - 2016

 In the women's pair event at the 2015 GB Rowing Team Senior and U23 trials, Louisa and Jessica Eddie finished 2nd.
 They were later selected to race in the women's eight which finished 5th at the 2015 European Rowing Championships in Poznan.
-Louisa raced in the women's eight again at the second World Cup in Varese, placing third.
+Louisa raced in the women's eight at the second and third World Cup events in Varese and Lucerne, winning bronze medals at both.

 Louisa raced in the women's eight throughout the 2014 Season.
 Her season got off to a great start at the European Championships in Belgrade where she won a fine silver medal.
 At the second World Cup in Aiguebelette Louisa and the crew raced hard to secure the bronze and went on to repeat this performance at the final World Cup in Lucerne, winning another fine bronze.
 At the World Rowing Championships in Amsterdam the crew gained a hard-earned Final place but could not find the form in the Final that had won them a medal in each of the summer events and finished 6th.